Classic Jonny Quest FAQ

 getting it, due to the system and time constraints-truth is, what he wanted the

-last created, and so bloody well, too!
-From voicetracks to layout/lighting and
+created, and so bloody well, too!
+From voicetracks to layout/lighting and special

-special EFX/acting and scoring-it took almost 30 yrs to realize such "realism"
+EFX/acting and scoring-it took almost 30 yrs to realize such "realism" and adult

-/attitudes were very rare at H&B during "Quest" in the 1960s-it showed!
-The
+were very rare at H&B during "Quest" in the 1960s-it showed!
+The cheating did,

-cheating did, too-timing, EFX/and gimmicks imposed on it-from above-glaringly,
+too-timing, EFX/and gimmicks imposed on it-from above-glaringly, too!
+Lacked the

-too!
-Lacked the dramatic nuance and potency of the recent "Batman" series!
+dramatic nuance and potency of the recent "Batman" series!
+Pity-"Quest" was too-early

-work and layout and presentation art for H&B was a rotating in/out, in-studio
+and layout and presentation art for H&B was a rotating in/out, in-studio then

 In the '70s, Doug produced a series or two for H&B-wrote and 'boarded them-with

-freelancing for smaller, indy studios, and for NYC comic book publishers-in
+for smaller, indy studios, and for NYC comic book publishers-in coincidental parallel

-reflecting on our up n' down crisscrossing careers-and how I'd thought we
+on our up n' down crisscrossing careers-and how I'd thought we might've once teamed

-might've once teamed up in a freelance consultancy and design service, providing
+up in a freelance consultancy and design service, providing character models and

 Chance meetings at the San Diego "Comicon" were our last, in the '80s-his "Rio"

-painting (with acrylics) Western scenes, hoping to enter the lucrative fine arts
+(with acrylics) Western scenes, hoping to enter the lucrative fine arts market,

-market, with the "Cowboy Hall of Fame" art world beckoning at the end of that
+with the "Cowboy Hall of Fame" art world beckoning at the end of that trail-if he

 I'd not heard of his move to Nevada-or of any illness lurking about- (I had once